 - small bowel herniates through the fossa of Waldeyer, a congenital failure of fusion of the ascending colon mesentery to the peritoneum in the right lower quadrant

 These hernias usually appears as a sac-like cluster of small bowel loops in an atypical presentation.
 A closed-loop obstruction may occur within these loops due to the hernia.

-It is not unusual for small bowel loops to cluster in an atypical position in normal patients, however.
-Thin patients may be especially challenging since it may be difficult to follow the course of collapsed loops of small bowel.
+However,it is not unusual for small bowel loops to cluster in an atypical position in normal patients.
+Thin patients may be especially challenging since it may be difficult to follow the course of the collapsed loops of small bowel.